 In India, the 2017 Hyundai Xcent facelift will take on the new Maruti Swift, Honda Amaze and upcoming Tata Tigor.

-Hyundai India has not confirmed the launch date yet but a latest report suggests that Xcent facelift will arrive in April 2017.
+Hyundai India has not revealed the launch date yet, but reports in media opine that Xcent facelift will be launched in April this year.

 |Minimum||Rs 5.60 lakh|